Once you learn the ropes about aquarium upkeep, everything else gradually falls into place, and the hobby doesn’t seem like a daunting task anymore.

 Generally, these are species that are not easily affected by slight changes in the aquarium’s water parameters.

-That being said, here are the 11 easiest fish to take care of that are perfect for a low maintenance aquarium:
+That being said, here are the 11 easiest aquarium fish to take care of:

 1. Siamese Fighting Fish – Betta splendens